sequenceiq/slider/src/site/markdown/hoya-client-configuration.md

 ## How Hoya client options are passed down to created clusters.

-Hoya Client configuration options, both JVM and client are not passed down to the cluster.
+Apart from the filesystem bindings, Hoya Client configuration options are not passed down to the XML site specification of the created cluster.

-*The sole exceptions to this rule are the HDFS bindings: `fs.defaultFS`, `fs.default.name` and the HDFS Kerberos principal.*
+The sole options passed down are the HDFS bindings: `fs.defaultFS`, which is passed down both as that property and as `fs.default.name`, and, in a secure cluster, the HDFS Kerberos principal.